Head to head

 Knolo wins

-Discover API — agents autonomously read an API spec and call any REST endpoint at runtime, no pre-configuration needed.
+Discover API: agents read an API spec at runtime and call any REST endpoint autonomously.
+Practical integration ceiling is the entire web.

-HTTP Request node lets you call any API, but you wire the request, headers, auth, and response handling yourself.
+HTTP Request node lets you call any API, but you build the request, headers, auth, and response handling yourself for every endpoint.

 Native code execution